flutter/website/src/docs/resources/faq.md

 widget implementations.

-Flutter's layered architecture is designed to support numerous widget libraries, and we encourage and support the community in building and maintaining widget libraries.
+Flutter's layered architecture is designed to support numerous widget libraries and we encourage and support the community in building and maintaining widget libraries.

 ### What happens when my mobile OS updates and introduces new platform capabilities?